Imperial War Museum Reference 12981.

 The location of this building can be seen on this map.

-Since the church closed, this memorial, along with those from the Sunderland Street and Beech Lane churches, has had a number of homes including, most recently, Tytherington School and the British Legion offices in Chestergate.
+Since the church closed, this memorial, along with those from the Sunderland Street and Beech Lane churches, has had a number of homes including, most recently, Tytherington School, the British Legion offices in Chestergate, and Christ Church, Bridge Street, Macclesfield.
+Since 10 November 2018, the memorial has been on display at the Silk Museum, Park Lane, Macclesfield.

-The brass plaque with elaborately carved wooden frame lists the names of seven men from the church who died in the war.
+The brass plaque with elaborately carved wooden frame lists the names of seven men from the church who lost their lives in the war.

 To the Glory of God